Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 ## Bedside
 ### Bloods
 - Consider performing an ABG
-	- Do not routinely unless pulse oximetry is reliable or demonstrates unexplained hypoxia on room air
+	- Do not routinely unless pulse oximetry is unreliable or demonstrates unexplained hypoxia on room air
 	- Low Pa$\ce{O2}$, Low $\ce{CO2}$, High pH
 	- Characteristic findings include acute respiratory alkalosis, or hypoxia and a raised A-a gradient
 - D-dimer